mui/material-ui/docs/pages/careers/design-engineer.md

 Depending on the day, you'll:

 - Work closely with our designers to prototype and implement new components, features, and screens.
-- Design and build entire experiences for sites like mui.com or products like MUI Toolpad.
+- Design and build entire experiences for sites like mui.com or products like Toolpad.
 - Concept and prototype UX components and motion studies for components like the date picker.
 - Extend our different design systems (Material UI, Joy UI).
 - Create appealing new demos in the docs.